Product packaging has played a crucial role in the consumer decision-making process during a retail or even an e-commerce buying experience.

 6. Packaging Design: To make your packaging draw attention and evoke positive consumer response, it needs to be well designed.
 We threw in a few resources to help you get the ball rolling.

-7. Dieline and Artwork Preparation and Requirements: The dieline is the blueprint and is required to produce the final product.
+7. Dieline and Artwork Preparation and Requirements: The dieline is the blueprint to produce the final product.
 With our dieline library and artwork preparation protocols, you are well on your way!

-8. Prototyping: It is recommended to request a prototype to confirm the structure and printing for final production if you have a very large order.
-You have the option of requesting a sample box or 3D mockup.
+8. Prototyping: Request a prototype to confirm the structure and printing for final production if you have a very large order.
+You have the option of requesting a sample box or a 3D mockup.